 Downtime, pressure, scowls, and flashbacks

-I had some flashbacks to my time at the GM engine plant, circa 1995.
+I had some flashbacks to my time working at the GM Livonia Engine plant, circa 1995.
 We would have machining centers go down (for various reasons, including not doing enough planned maintenance) and managers would respond by coming out to the gemba to stand and glare, pressuring employees and maintenance folks to work faster.
-We always joked that nothing ever got fixed by a superintendent or plant manager standing there.
+We always joked that nothing ever got fixed by a superintendent or plant manager standing there

 As the length of downtime progressed, arms would be crossed, brows would furrow, and scowls would grow.
 Oh yeah, don't forget the yelling.
 At times yesterday, I felt like I was standing there, scowling at myself (as both superintendent and maintenance tech for the blog).
 As they say, hope is not a strategy, and scowling or pity do not get machines back up and running.
 I tried to get out of that mode and mood ASAP.